Welcome to deltaBurn!

 “Your work could well be the greatest change in propulsion efficiency in the history of atmospheric flight. *

 Through the application of an elegant, aerodynamic alteration to the flow around propellers, rotors and turbofan blades, deltaBurn achieves extraordinary changes to propulsive efficiency.
-Double-digit changes.
+Large Double-Digit changes.

 Who is this for?

-Our aim is to help reduce global aviation emissions by a significant, step-changing amount; support SAF adoption by significantly reducing global requirements; significantly reduce operational costs for aircraft owners and operators.
-We intend to license our STCs to any interested user.
+Everybody- Airlines, Business/GA, GA, military.
+Our aim is to help reduce global aviation emissions by a significant, step-changing amount, and to support SAF adoption by significantly reducing global requirements.
+To maximize our reach, we’ll ensure low-threshold adoption by licensing our STCs to interested users.
 Decarbonization as a Service.

 What proof do you have of your claims?